faq for potential Penn mstp applicants

 How do I apply?

-The preliminary application must be submitted via AMCAS by the standard deadlines or through the Early Decision Program.
+The preliminary application must be submitted via AMCAS by the standard deadlines.
 Upon receipt of the completed AMCAS application, eligible applicants will receive an e-mail from Penn which provides access information for our online supplemental application.
 It does not need to be sent separately to the MD-PhD office.
 Info on the application process and deadlines, which apply to both MD-PhD and MD applicants, appears at: http://www.med.upenn.edu/admiss/.

 When should I apply?